Read more about non-financial counterparties under UK EMIR, including reporting to trade repositories and risk mitigation for uncleared trades.

 - additional reporting requirements

 - the clearing obligation

 The clearing threshold calculation is a 2-step test.

 Step 1: The ‘hedging’ definition

-The criteria for establishing which OTC derivative contracts are objectively measurable as reducing risks directly related to the commercial activity or treasury financing activity of the non-financial counterparty are set out in the OTC derivative technical standards in our EMIR legislative library.
+The criteria for establishing which OTC derivative contracts are objectively measurable as reducing risks directly related to the commercial activity or treasury financing activity of the non-financial counterparty, are set out in relevant technical standards in our UK EMIR legislative library.

 There are 3 categories of contracts that qualify as hedges:

 - Contract hedging risks directly associated with the normal course of business (includes proxy hedging and stock options arising from employee benefits).